-At Sussex Conservatories we provide impartial advice and access to a number of recommended conservatory, veranda, orangery and extension suppliers in the Chichester and surrounding area of West Sussex
+At Sussex Conservatories we provide impartial advice and access to a number of recommended conservatory, veranda, orangery and extension suppliers in the Chichester and surrounding area of West Sussex and nearby

-Conservatories have long been a popular addition to modern home and conservatories are used in many forms throughout year
+Conservatories have long been a popular addition to modern home and conservatories are used in many forms throughout the year

 Conservatory styles usually fall into distinct groups and are based on the look from different periods of history.
 The main conservatory styles are Edwardian, Georgian and Victorian Conservatories

 There is also the lean-to conservatory, although this style is more likely to be used as an attached greenhouse or garden room than a fully functional living space